 Notes

-- Store limes at room temperature to yield the most juice.
-Cold limes just won't give up much juice!
+- Store limes at room temperature to get the most juice: Cold limes just won't give up much juice!
 If you've already put them in the refrigerator, allow them to come to room temp before using.

-- Grating the garlic allows the flavor to mix more evenly throughout the dip, and saves you from biting down on a big chunk of raw garlic.
+- Grating the garlic = better texture and flavor: This allows the flavor to mix more evenly throughout the dip, and saves you from biting down on a big chunk of raw garlic.

-- If you have leftovers, store in an airtight container in the refrigerator for up to 2 days.
+- To store: Place an airtight container in the refrigerator for up to 2 days.
+The corn will continue to release water the longer it is stored, so that will affect the creaminess over time.
 Do not freeze elote dip.

 Leave a Reply